TuggerHosting/BanList/README.md

 ## FAQ
  * What does FAGBL stand for?
-  * *"FAGBL" or "FAG ban-list" stands for "Fucking Arbitrary Game Ban List"*
+  * *"FAGBL" or "FAG ban-list" stands for "Federated Arbitrary Game Ban List"*